Ni2Be/Unity_Intro/README.md

 ![Apply Heightmap](https://github.com/Nice2Bee/Unity_Intro/blob/technique/technique/apply%20heightmap.gif)

-- The heightmap is now given to a function that generates a texture.
+- The heightmap is now passed to a function that generates a texture.
 The look of the texture depends on the heights and the temperature variable that is set for the planet.

 \[Cold]